preetpoly/test/Doc/PolyLogyx_Client_Configurations/readme.md

    ![configs_list](https://github.com/preetpoly/test/blob/pooja/configs_list.png)

-    For Windows operating system, PolyLogyx Extension is part of the agent and therefore the configuration carries additional filtering criteria to eliminate 'white noise' from the real time telemetry and a set of scheduled queries that captures all the process creation and network connections data from the endpoint.
-The configurations are editable and the changes in the configuration gets picked up by the endpoint based on the config_tls_refresh value in the osquery.flags file.
+    For Windows operating system, PolyLogyx Extension is part of the agent and therefore the configuration carries additional filtering criteria to eliminate <i>white noise</i> from the real time telemetry and a set of scheduled queries that captures all the process creation and network connections data from the endpoint.
+The configurations are editable and the changes in the configuration gets picked up by the endpoint based on the <i>config_tls_refresh</i> value in the osquery.flags file.
 The edits can be done to add more queries, change the schedules or filters.

-For more information on filters, review the "Understanding Filters" section.
+For more information on filters, review the  [Understanding Filters](https://github.com/preetpoly/test/tree/pooja/Doc/Understanding_Filters#understanding-filters) section.

 PolyLogyx configuration options
 ---------------------